2014-2015 GRADUATE STUDIES CATALOG

 Please see the Graduate Catalog Archives for PDF versions of past catalogs.

 This program offered by Walker School of Business & Technology

-The graduate certificate in government contracting program is designed for contracting practitioners with several years of organizational experience working with the tools and knowledge in contracting and acquisitions management.
+The graduate certificate in government contracting program is designed for contracting practitioners new to government contracting who want to enhance their skills and understanding of contracting acquisition management.
 The program emphasizes both theory and practice allowing students to learn the underlying principles and use of the current tools in the field.